8832/cse15l-lab-reports/Lab3.md

   - `-type c`:
     - This command line option finds file types such as files, directories, etc. This command is commonly used in the form `find [starting_directory] -type [file_type]`.
-It also can be used simply in the form `find -type [file_type]"`.
+It also can be used simply in the form `find -type [file_type]`.
 In this case, the `find` command will start searching from the current working directory for files that match the specified file type. `f` is used to find regular files and `d` is used to find directories.
     - Example 1: \
       This example demonstrates using the '-type c` command line option to find all directories:
       ```